rmuilwijk/MauticFBAdsLeadAdsBundle/README.md

 8) Authenticate the app using oAuth.

+9) In the plugin settings map the fields to your contact lead fields.

-9) Enable the webhooks Product in your Facebook App.
+10) Enable the webhooks Product in your Facebook App.

-10) Go to the webhooks product in your Facebook APP and add your subscriber to the 'page' event:
+11) Go to the webhooks product in your Facebook APP and add your subscriber to the 'page' event:
 url: $YOURHOST/plugin/fbadsleadads/leadform_subscriber
 verify_token: Token you choose in step 7.

-11) In your Facebook App Review add the manage_pages scope for review.
+12) In your Facebook App Review add the manage_pages scope for review.